elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 >
 > The instructor will discuss the answers and use the discussion as a starting point to deliver the content below.

+>**Learning Experience** - *Discussion*

+!!! question "Discussion"

+  Do you do test-driven development?
+Why/why not?

+>**Learning Experience** - *Exercise*:

+!!! example "Challenge 2"
+  Think of a familiar case where test-driven development was not applied (or was not applicable, like in a fast-pace developing environment, early stages of development, prototyping, ...).
+Describe:

+  - Two situations where a test was necessary and why.
+  - Two situations where a test was prescindible and why.

 ------------------------------------------
 > *Narrative...............................
 NOTE: I REALISED THE NARRATIVE REGARDING **DIFFERENT (COMMON) TYPES OF TESTING APPROACHES** I WANTED TO INSERT HERE IS ALREADY PRESENT IN STAGE 3 (WRITTEN BY EVA).
 I BELIEVE IT WOULD FIT BETTER HERE (CONSTRUCTION) THAN IN STAGE 3 (APPLICATION).
 WHAT DO YOU THINK?*